leonelcs/config-repo/Readme.md

 "This repository contains the applications.properties of a spring config project"

+Esse é o primeiro commit